nhooyr/neoman/README.md

 - [x] Rewrite for clean code, check PR #15 to test it!
 - [ ] Parse manpages that have been seperated e.g `zshop-
 tions(1)`
+- [ ] support other languages like japanese for the syntax highlighting